zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ## SQLTask {#section_fpg_45b_wdb .section}

 It refers to an interface to run and process SQL task.
 SQL can run directly through the interface ‘run’.\(**Note: only one SQL statement can be submitted at a time.**\)

 The run interface returns the Instance instance and obtains the SQL running status and result through Instance.

-An example is as follows:
+**Example:**

 ```
     import java.util.List;